bruceravel/LearningLarch/start/manipulate.rst

 the macro.
 It would be nice to be able to explore different values of the Gaussian parameters.

-Here is an improvement on the macro using some named parameters:
+Here is an improvement on the macro using some named parameters and a bit of indentation:

   .. code-block:: bash